marbl/M3/README.md

 srun --pty --partition class --account=class --qos class --mem=8g --time=04:00:00 bash
 ```

-We've also created an alias for this, so you can just type `int` and that should work to.
+We've also created an alias for this, so you can just type `int` and that should work too.

 **If you are using your UMIACS account** you need to run the following to set up your environment: